maton111/Greenext/SALES/README.md

 **IMPORTANT:** Note that if you need any help or instructions while using the application you can find two buttons with "?" that will assist you through the usage.

+## How to see the code

+1. Download Visual Studio 2022.
+2. Clone the repository on your device by Visual Studio 2022.
+3. Open the directory "Greenext\SALES\SALES".
+4. Execute "SALES.sln" by Visual Studio 2022.
+5. You will find the whole project organized in folders.